The Scenics: History (1976–1982)

 Their first two shows, with drummer Mike Cusheon, were in December 1976 and May 1977, both for audiences of young teens.
-When Cusheon left in spring 1977, Andy's High School friend Mark French agreed to play drums on a studio demo.
-French later went on to record and tour with Canadian Roots Music band Blue Rodeo.
+When Cusheon left in the spring of 1977, Andy's high school friend Mark French agreed to play drums on a studio demo.
+French later went on to record and tour with Canadian roots music band Blue Rodeo.

 The trio recorded 10 originals at Mushroom Sound, in Toronto's Annex, a four track studio run by Barry Steinburg.
 In 2016, five of these recordings were released on the LP “In The Summer: Studio recordings 1977/78”.